johanengstrand/xbee-resources/README.md

 ## Troubleshooting in XCTU

+**If possible, use the Sparkfun Explorer USB (or some other device that does not involve an Arduino or the likes).**

+If the Xbee radio is not working correctly, you may try restoring the firmware in XCTU.
-Here are some steps you can try if XCTU will not recognize your plugged-in Xbee radios.
+If XCTU will not recognize your plugged-in Xbee radios, try this:

 - First and foremost - **did you try turning it on and off again?** Unplug and replug the USB cable and see if it works then.
 - Remember to have the correct sketch for your shield (if you are using one) loaded on the Arduino per the instructions above.
+- Try different baud rates in the discovery process but remember that choosing *every single baud rate* in the list can cause the discovery process to take quite some time.
+- As a last resort, check *every single* setting and try the discovery again; it is going to take quite some time.

 **IMPORTANT:** Most problems are likely to stem from baud rate mismatches.

-Please try different baud rates in the discovery process but remember that choosing *every single baud rate* in the list can cause the discovery process to take quite some time.

 If the Xbee radios cannot be discovered by XCTU even though you have followed all steps above you can try the following in XCTU in order to reset the Xbee radio to factory defaults: